 Of the 480,000 preterm infants born every year in the United States, about 9,000 come down with NEC.
-And 90% of those NEC cases occur in preterm infants.
+Ninety percent of those NEC cases occur in preterm infants.

 The four types of NEC are 1) classic NEC; 2) transfusion-associated NEC; 3) Atypical NEC; and 4) Term infant NEC.
 Most of the bovine formula-related cases involve “classic NEC.”

-NEC can also develop as a result from being born with underdeveloped intestines or from oxygen deprivation during labor and delivery.2
+NEC can also develop as a result of being born with underdeveloped intestines or from oxygen deprivation during labor and delivery.2

 3. Does baby formula cause NEC?

-Scientific studies indicate that cow’s milk-based (“bovine”) formulas cause more incidents of NEC in preemies than donor breast milk.
-A study going back to 1990 that followed 926 preterm infants indicated that:
+Scientific studies indicate that cow’s milk-based (“bovine”) formulas trigger more incidents of NEC in preemies than donor breast milk.
+A study going back to 1990 that followed 926 preterm infants showed that:

 - Formula-fed preemies were six to ten times more likely to get NEC than preemies who were fed breast milk.